googleapis/google-cloud-go/CONTRIBUTING.md

 In addition to the unit tests, you may run the integration test suite.

 To run the integrations tests, creating and configuration of a project in the Google Developers Console is required.

+After creating a project, you must [create a service account](https://developers.google.com/identity/protocols/OAuth2ServiceAccount#creatinganaccount).
+Ensure the project-level **Owner** [IAM role](console.cloud.google.com/iam-admin/iam/project) (or **Editor** and **Logs Configuration Writer** roles) are added to the service account.

 Once you create a project, set the following environment variables to be able to run the against the actual APIs.

 - **GCLOUD_TESTS_GOLANG_PROJECT_ID**: Developers Console project's ID (e.g. bamboo-shift-455)
 - **GCLOUD_TESTS_GOLANG_KEY**: The path to the JSON key file.